 Small skellig, Co.
 Kerry, Ireland

-The Skellig Islands sit approximately 12km (8 miles) from the village of Portmagee in County Kerry.
-Accessed via boat trips from Valentia, Portmagee or Ballinskelligs, the two islands are instantly representative of Kerry’s elemental west coast.
+The Skellig Islands sit approximately 8 miles from the village of Portmagee in County Kerry.
+Accessed via boat trips from Valentia, Portmagee or Ballinskelligs, these islands are instantly representative of Kerry’s elemental west coast.

 A monastic marvel

-Monastic settlements, evidenced by the stone beehive huts (clochain in Irish) at the island’s summit, are believed to date as far back of the 6th century.
+Monastic settlements, evidenced by the stone beehive huts (clochain in Irish) at the island’s summit, are believed to date as far back as the 6th century.

 Historians tell of the monks who built the monastic site, walking the 600 plus steps daily to the water’s edge where they would fish for their breakfast.
 It must have been an extreme and ascetic existence, and yet the monks lived here right through to the 13th century when it is thought that the worsening weather drove them to move to Ballinskelligs on the mainland.

-Today, the huts are still lashed by the weather, and visitors must climb the 600 steps to reach them today, meaning that it’s is not recommended for those with reduced mobility.
-Anyone with a fear of heights may also find the summit’s location – some 218m (714 feet) over the Atlantic Ocean – a step too far.
+Today, the huts are still lashed by the weather, and visitors must climb the 600 steps to reach them today, meaning that it is not recommended for those with reduced mobility.
+Anyone with a fear of heights may also find the summit’s location – some 714 feet over the Atlantic Ocean – a step too far.
 But if you can manage it, getting this close to a unique slice of history is an unparalleled experience.

 Ireland Puffin on cliff face